 Hyunjae Lee

-I am an Economics PhD student at UNC-Chapel Hill interested in macroeconomics, innovation, firm and industry dynamics, and economic growth.
+I am a PhD candidate in Economics at UNC-Chapel Hill interested in macroeconomics, innovation, firm and industry dynamics, and economic growth.

 Email: hyunjae.lee@unc.edu · hyunjae.a.lee@gmail.com